GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 30. cluster of, spaced out group of solid objects (stars, mountains, boulders)
 31. fieldful of (herds, informal gatherings, crowds in public places)
 32. spoonful of/single bite fo food, sip of a drink
+33. object with rounded top, lump if (hill, wart, breast, bump, brow, knuckle)
 34. smattering of, splattering of (loosely grouped together collection of irregularly shaped objects, mostly liquids)
-36. stick of degradable material (chalk, candle, charcoal, incense)
+35. stick of degradable material (chalk, candle, charcoal, incense)
-37. wisp of, flow of, hint of (scent, influence, clue, steam, cloud, river, stream)
-38. roll of/sheet of wrapable material (cloth, scroll, rug, sail)
+36. roll of/sheet of wrapable material (cloth, scroll, rug, sail)

-44. selection of, display of, spread of items across a flat surface (items spread out in a market for display, of text: paragraph), coat of paint, of open habitats (swamp, meadow, steppe, grassland, sea)
+37. selection of, display of, spread of items across a flat surface (items spread out in a market for display, of text: paragraph), coat of paint, of open habitats (swamp, meadow, steppe, grassland, sea)
+38. dull percussive object (club, rod, hammer, mallet, mace, bow > and by extension bow for string instruments and any musical utensils, and by more extension music), bent elongated objects: bow (of archery), hook, rib, curved beam, arch
-50. strip of (of bark, belt, whip, )
+39. strip of (of bark, belt, whip, )
-51. cutting of (shavings, cut lock of hair - an by extension brush), shaving of (sandpaper and by extension powder), outpour of droplets (rain, hail, snow)
+40. cutting of (shavings, cut lock of hair - an by extension brush), shaving of (sandpaper and by extension powder), outpour of droplets (rain, hail, snow)
-52. instances of, times
+41. instances of, times
-53. completed action
+42. completed action
-54. eon of, unspecified long time of
+43. eon of, unspecified long time of
-55. day of
+44. day of

 - Once classifiers are finished.
 Add the third isolating grammatical number system: sg-plural.
 The plural may have a variety of etymologies.
 Do not add any more numbers systems, the classifier system allows for general numbers as well as simply using numbers with nouns.
   - Etymologies for the plural: all, children, people, third person plural, three.